HuJGithub/ADORE/README.md

 # ADORE
-This code is for the paper: A Data Augmentation Method with Expert Knowledge for Fault Localization
+The code is for the paper: A Data Augmentation Method with Expert Knowledge for Fault Localization